yizeyi18/ScalES/doc/refactor2020.rst

 Main goal of refactor2020
 -------------------------

-- The structure of the code is largely based the current working code in the `GPU` branch, and will merge with `cuda_dg` branch `AMD_GPU_HIP` branch.
+- [p] The structure of the code is largely based the current working code in the `GPU` branch, and will merge with `cuda_dg` branch `AMD_GPU_HIP` branch.
 Features in other branches are mainly in DG and can be merged later.

-- Encapsulate some GPU / ScaLAPACK operations to improve the readibility
+- [p] Encapsulate some GPU / ScaLAPACK operations to improve the readibility

-- A coherent, cmake environment for compiling src/pwdft and src/pwdft.cpp, with minimal requirement of external libraries.
+- [p] A coherent, cmake environment for compiling src/pwdft and src/pwdft.cpp, with minimal requirement of external libraries.
 For instance, the default should be to compile pwdft, without the need of compiling PEXSI, etc.